jwig22/jwig22.github.io/_posts/2024-01-16-Activity-Course-3-Waze-project-lab.md

 4. How would you check for outliers?
 And how would handle outliers (if any)?

+Answers:
 1. The most applicable data columns are label, sessions, drives, n_days_after_onboarding, driven_km_drives,duration_minutes_drives, activity_days, driving_days, and maybe device.
-2. The total_navigations_fav1/2 propbably aren't very useful.
+2. The total_navigations_fav1/2 propbably aren't very useful for right now.
 3. Using df.info() can indicated missing or null values.
 The missing data can either be removed, ignored, or filled in with estimates or calculated values.
 4. Using statistical analysis, outliers can be identified and determine if they are anomalies, errors, or something worth exploring further.